yoniker/PokerVault/Courses/CarrotCorner/Grade3/Carrot Corner Grade3 Lecture1.md

 KdQd is an excellent flush draw as well as two overpair draw - best EV.
 Ks7s has 5 outs to improve to two pair plus in case it's behind - second best 8s8h - above 66 in ev just thx to its rank
+AQo - as good as the 66 when it's bluff catching, but it has 6 outs when behind vs 2 outs...
 6h6d